Enhanced Representative Availability Process (ERAP) FAQs

 An appointed representative may run a status report for their cases using Electronic Records Express (ERE).
 Schedulable statuses include cases in the following statuses: Master Docket, Pending Review, Pre-Hearing Review, Pending Folder Assembly, Folder Assembly, Pre-Hearing Development, Pending ALJ Assignment, and Ready to Schedule.

 If a representative does not enroll in ERAP, they will not be able to submit monthly availability.
-In these instances, the Agency will consider the representative to be fully available in every region where they have five or more cases pending in a schedulable status.
+In these instances, SSA will consider the representative to be fully available to schedule for hearings.
 A representative may enroll in ERAP at any time.
-If a representative does not want to be considered fully available in multiple regions, we encourage them to enroll in ERAP.
-Once a representative enrolls, they may submit non-duplicative availability for each region where they have five or more schedulable cases pending.
+If a representative does not want to be considered fully available, we encourage them to enroll in ERAP.
+Once a representative enrolls, they may submit availability.
 Please see the “Getting Started” section in the ERAP home tab on this website for more information regarding enrollment.

 If a representative does not have an EIN, they should state that in their submission.